camunda/blog.camunda.org/content/post/2019/11/camunda-bpm-7120-released.md

 Camunda BPM 7.12.0 includes significant improvements around BPMN process execution.

-You can model all the features mentioned below with the latest version of [Camunda Modeler 3.5.0](https://camunda.com/download/modeler/).
+You can model all the features mentioned below with the version 3.5.0 of [Camunda Modeler](https://camunda.com/download/modeler/).

 ### Trigger BPMN Errors and Escalations from User Tasks

-In some cases, a human task worker cannot complete an assigned task–for instance, because an unforeseen error occurs, or a decision needs to be escalated.
+In some cases, a human task worker cannot complete an assigned task – for instance, because an unforeseen error occurs, or a decision needs to be escalated.

 Starting in 7.12, it's possible to trigger BPMN Error and Escalation events from user tasks via the Java or REST APIs.